 💉 Injections

-Most common method, offering quick and efficient introduction of the hormone.
-Typically given on a regular schedule.
+Most common method.
+Quick and efficient testosterone delivery on a regular schedule.

 💊 Pills or Capsules

-Easier option for those who prefer not to deal with needles.
+Easier for those who prefer no needles.
 Requires strict adherence to timing.

 🧴 DHT Gel or Cream

-Applied directly to the skin.
-Testosterone is absorbed through the skin.
+Applied to the skin.
+Testosterone absorbs transdermally.
 Requires careful application.

 🩹 Testosterone Patch

-Applied to the skin every 24 hours.
+Applied every 24 hours.
 Convenient hands-off approach.
-Rotate areas to avoid irritation.
+Rotate application areas.

 💎 Testosterone Pellet

-Small pellet implanted under the skin, providing slow release over 3-6 months.
+Implanted under the skin.
+Slow release over 3–6 months.
 Requires minor procedure.

 Once you begin testosterone therapy, your body will undergo noticeable changes.
-These can vary in timing and intensity depending on the individual.
+Timing and intensity vary by individual.

 Cessation of Periods